-- 3.16.
-The reasons for the increase in the surplus of (£1,429,000) are: - The removal of transfers to Earmarked Reserves specifically related to Covid-19 of £3,552,000 and transfers to Earmarked Reserves for non-Covid-19 of (£1,900,000) because under accounting requirements these are considered to form part of the General Fund Reserve this reduces the surplus by £1,652,000. - The removal of entries related to debt repayment and capital financing (these are replaced by depreciation etc.) this reduces the surplus by £1,741,000. - The inclusion of capital accounting entries for depreciation, valuation changes and capital grants and contributions to be compliant with accounting requirements this increases the surplus by (£4,214,000). - The inclusion of a sum in addition to pension payments in the year to reflect the full accounting based cost of employer pensions this decreases the surplus by £2,566,000. - The inclusion the Council's share of the actual income for Council Tax and Business Rates (compared to the NNDR 1 estimate) this increases the surplus by (£3,174,000).
+The removal of transfers to/from Earmarked Reserves because under accounting requirements these are considered to form part of the General Fund Reserve - this reduces the surplus by £1,652,000.

+- The removal of entries related to debt repayment and capital financing (these are replaced by depreciation etc.) this increases the surplus by (£460,000). - The inclusion of depreciation this reduces the surplus by £2,027,000. - The inclusion of valuation changes this increases the surplus by (£548,000). - The inclusion of capital grants this increases the surplus by (£3,172,000). - The inclusion of a sum in addition to pension payments in the year to reflect the full accounting-based cost of employer pensions this decreases the surplus by £2,449,000. - The inclusion the Council's share of the actual income for Council Tax and Business Rates (compared to the NNDR 1 estimate) this increases the surplus by (£3,174,000). - The inclusion of pooled fund and accumulated absences adjustments this increases the surplus by (£320,000).